wschaef/architecture-kata-2023/architecture.md

 | testability        | low      | low           | high    | high           | medium | medium      |
 | traceability       | high     | low           | low     | medium         | high   | high        |

-Based on this analyses we can see that all domains has different Architecture characteristics and as result we are not able to combine them.
+Based on this analyses we can see that all domains have different Architecture characteristics and as result we are not to reduce the number of the domains.

 ### Strategic Design